Easy Kefir FAQs

 • Consistency: different levels of pourability, depending on the dairy used.
 Kefir is fairly pourable overall, but not like water.
 More like thin yogurt.
 May granulate somewhat or separate into solids and liquid (curds and whey) due to the relatively long fermentation.
 Both curds and whey should be pleasant to consume.

 In cool temperatures and especially during the first batch or when only a small quantity of starter is used, kefir can take a couple of days to ferment on the counter, and will result in a fairly weak fermentation.
 You could try leaving it on the counter to ferment for a little longer, and then re-assess by opening the jar (from time to time, but not too often).
 If flavor and smell are as described above, your batch is probably fermented, though not very strongly.
 (Ultimate test would be to use some of it to reculture your next kefir).
+Optional: If your kitchen is too cold, place your jar in a warm "water bath" (a container filled with warm water, (not hot)).
+You will need to change the water once it has cooled, and you'll probably need to repeat this several times.
+You could also wrap your jar with a towel, blanket, sweater, or coat on all sides, including the top and bottom, and place it in an insulated coolbox (or similar method).
+You could also try using an appliance that will help keep the kefir gently warm during fermentation.
+Avoid overheating.
+Most yogurt makers will be too hot.
 Refrigerate once fermentation is done.
 Refrigeration will halt/slow down the fermentation significantly.
 Kefir prefers to be fermented in warm ambient temperatures.
 If the kefir did not properly ferment within the first 24-48 hours (depending on ambient temperature), chances are it won't fully culture.
 In which case it might be a better idea to start over with a new sachet and new milk, rather than trying to salvage it.
 See instructions.

 • How many times can I reculture?
 For as long as your batch comes out pleasantly tart and lightly fizzy, and thickens to the consistency of thin yogurt.
 See 'How do I know my kefir is properly fermented?'